 We are a team of environmentally conscious consumers exploring innovative materials and more responsible production methods.
-We have made it our mission to challenge the traditional production and consumption patterns, and this is the starting point for our approach to material selection, production methods and not least the certifications we prioritize to have in our value chain.
+It is our mission to challenge traditional production methods and consumer patterns.
+This is the starting point for our approach to material selection, production methods and the certifications we prioritize to have in our value chain.

-Our SWIM and ACTIVE collections primarily consist of recycled nylon, for example from old fishing nets rescued from the sea.
-All post-consumer waste, which is considered worthless rubbish.
-The waste becomes a thread, which is spun together with elastane to create a product by the meter, which is finally sewn into our styles.
+Our SWIM and ACTIVE collections primarily consist of ECONYL® recycled nylon made from waste such as fishing nets.
+The waste becomes an ECONYL® yarn, which is spun together with elastane to create a textile fabric, which is finally sewn into our styles.

 The nets that Healthy Seas collects are delivered to a production facility in Italy, which uses innovative technology to make positive use of the nets' durability.
-By recycling and extracting the nylon of the nets, a new material is created; ECONYL®, which is a type of yarn that is used to create a sea of different products – e.g. Copenhagen Cartels.
+Aquafil SpA regenerates the fishing nets and other nylon waste into ECONYL® regenerated nylon, which is used to create an ocean of new beautiful products – e.g. Copenhagen Cartels.

 By recycling the nets, you contribute both to cleaning the oceans of plastic and to preserving animal and plant life under the waves.
 By recycling existing materials, the production process saves the planet's valuable resources such as water, energy and crude oil.
 It also helps to lower the overall CO2 footprint.

-Dedicated to saving the world's oceans, we focus on creating positive change alongside like-minded people who love the ocean as much as we do.
+Dedicated to saving the world's oceans, we focus on creating positive change with a community of like-minded people who love the ocean as much as we do.
 That's why we surround ourselves with passionate and courageous people and brands who want to make a difference and create a better future – both for the planet and for us who live on it.

 MAKE THE OCEAN MATTER

-Our packaging consists of either recycled poly-bags or dustbags made from cotton waste and waste material.
-Our hangtags and labels are FSC-labeled and made in collaboration with a Danish company.
+Our packaging consists of either recycled polybags or dustbags made from cotton waste and waste material.

-Our hangtags, labels, flyers and business cards are all created from recycled and FSC-approved cardboard and paper.
+Our hangtags, labels, flyers and business cards are all made from recycled and FSC-approved cardboard and paper.

-It is important that we take good care of our products, and fortunately there are ways to do this that do not burden the environment unnecessarily.
-We store our products in either dustbags or bags made of recycled plastic.
-Our dustbags are made from 100% recycled residual and waste textile materials.
-We use surplus materials from textiles because it is a material that is often considered worthless, but can easily be given a new life as quality products.
-Cotton is also one of the most frequently used, but least recycled types of textiles, and it wears down nature's resources.
+It is important that we take good care of our products to make them last longer; Fortunately there are environmental friendly ways to do this.
+Our products are packed in high qhality dustbags or bags made of recycled plastic.
+Our dustbags are made from 100% recycled residual- and waste textile materials.
+We use waste materials from the textile industry to give waste material new life as a quality product.

-By recycling and using innovative fibers, materials and production methods, we give new life to residual and waste resources that are normally considered worthless.
-Most importantly, we help clear the world's oceans of plastic waste.
+By recycling and using innovative fibers, materials and production methods, we give new life to waste that are normally considered worthless.
+Most importantly, we help clean our oceans from plastic pollution and discarded fishnets.